rafariva/MultiThreads-IPcameras/README.md

 2. Press ENTER to take a snap on all cameras, press Q or ESC to quit

 3. For visualize all the captures, run view_captures.py
-  - Press ENTER for forward, SPACE for backward
+  - Press ENTER for forward, SPACE or BACKSPACE for backward

 Thats all.
 Have fun!